vassilidzuba/zmdlib/README.md

 - blockquotes (partial implementation)
 - emphasis (bold, italic, bold+italic)
 - code and code block (using four spaces)
+- horizontal rule
+- linebrak (as trailing spaces)

 warning: UTF-8 is not supported (yet).

+# the program tohtml

+This program converts a markdown file into an html file.